eeshvardasikcm/dev-video-maker-adk/video-generation/Veo2_Integration.md

 * **API Key and Access:** Investigating the process for obtaining necessary API keys or access credentials for Veo 2 and ensuring this aligns with the Hackathon timeline and requirements.
 * **Potential Restrictions:** Identifying any limitations on video generation quotas, watermarking, or content restrictions that might impact the Hackathon submission.

-**The immediate next step is to address these administrative considerations to ensure the feasibility and compliance of using Veo 2 within the Hackathon.**
+**The immediate next step is for Eeshvar Das to address these administrative considerations to ensure the feasibility and compliance of using Veo 2 within the Hackathon.**

 ## Immediate Next Steps (Assuming Veo 2 is Permitted)